Wyatt's rebellion: Wyatt perseveres

-Wyatt’s answer reached Mary the next day (1 February).
-Noailles, the French ambassador, noted that if Wyatt had been able to reach London at the same time as his answer did, the gates would have been open and “the whole population eager to give him welcome”.
+Wyatt's answer reached Mary the next day (1 February).
+Noailles, the French ambassador, noted that if Wyatt had been able to reach London at the same time as his answer did, the gates would have been open and "the whole population eager to give him welcome".
 Instead, Wyatt’s delay gave Mary time to use his words against him, which she did in a speech later that day at the Guildhall which was full due to it being Candlemas.
 Mary delivered a rousing speech, telling of her desire to quell the rebellion by mercy instead of justice of the sword.
-She shared Wyatt’s “insolent and proud answere“ and addressed the issue of her marriage to Phillip saying that she was already married to the people of England and that nothing was “more acceptable to my hart, nor more aunswerable to my wyl, then youre aduauncement in wealthe and welfare”.
-Mary’s speech was tremendously successful as the next day found some 25,000 ready to protect her and London from Wyatt and his forces which had grown to about 15,000.
+She shared Wyatt's "insolent and proud answere" and addressed the issue of her marriage to Phillip saying that she was already married to the people of England and that nothing was "more acceptable to my hart, nor more aunswerable to my wyl, then youre aduauncement in wealthe and welfare".
+Mary’s speech was tremendously successful, as the next day there were some 25,000 ready to protect her and London from Wyatt and his forces, which had grown to about 15,000 men.
 Mary also issued a proclamation declaring Wyatt a traitor and offering a reward of £100 for his capture, dead or alive.

 Wyatt arrived at Southwark on 2 February, intending to cross the River Thames and enter London by way of London Bridge.
-But the gates were closed and “the drawbridge flung down into the water”.
-The residents of Southwark saw the guns of the Tower of London aimed at the town and begged Wyatt to leave.
+But the gates were closed and "the drawbridge flung down into the water".
+The residents of Southwark saw the guns of the Tower of London aimed at Southwark and begged Wyatt to leave.
 On 6 February, he headed to Kingston, marching at night with the goal of surprising Mary at daybreak.
-The bridge there was broken, but Wyatt’s men repaired it and they crossed over and continued on for London.
+The bridge there (the next one upstream at this time) was broken, but Wyatt’s men repaired it and crossed over and continued on for London.
 Wyatt lost time repairing a cannon that had broken down and which he refused to leave.
 He also lost the element of surprise and many of his men lost hope of success and deserted him.
 As Wyatt continued on, he and his remaining rebels encountered artillery fire and attacks from horse brigades.
-Repulsing the attacks, Wyatt came to Ludgate.
-Along the way, many of Wyatt’s force became worried about their success and abandoned the quest, and when the remaining force arrived at Ludgate, they found it defended.
-Wyatt turned and headed toward Westminster only to be met by other forces loyal to Mary and a brief skirmish ensued.
+When the remaining force arrived at Ludgate, they found it defended.
+Wyatt turned and headed back towards Westminster only to be met by other forces loyal to Mary and a brief skirmish ensued.
 Wyatt met with a herald who urged him to earn the queen's pardon by avoiding further bloodshed.
 Wyatt surrendered, and he and his chief supporters were taken to the Tower of London.